zirkular/website/content/about.md

 ## Michael

-Having left the isolation of the ivory tower after his doctorate in theoretical quantum optics to work on projects of more immediate human response.
-Skilled in native code development, scientific computing and data analysis.
+Has left academia to work on projects of more immediate human response.
+Strong background in code development, scientific computing and data analysis.

 ## Erik

 Hardcore code monkey gone alice.
-Many years of experience as webdesigner and C++ developer.
+Many years of experience as web and C++ developer.